abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

           **Create your strategy for success in the digital era.**

-          We help you make sense of how your world is changing, and see what's next.

           Redefine what's possible, give shape to the future—and get there. improve the way you deliver your products and services.

           and focus on the right kinds of innovation

           We'll help you create a compelling vision, and bring it to life around your organisation.